Purpose of the MBA entrance exam

 The International English Language Testing System (IELTS) and the Test of English as a Foreign Language (TOEFL) are far and away the most common standardised tests required by B-schools and universities to measure the English proficiency of international students.
 Each is roughly four hours long, with sections dedicated to testing a student’s ability to read, write, speak, and understand English.
 One of the main distinctions between the two tests is that the listening section (understanding the spoken word) of the IELTS is conducted with a live instructor and can be taken up to seven days before or after the structured exam, whereas the TOEFL tests your listening comprehension with recordings.
-In addition, the IELTS is still a pen-and-paper test while the TOEFL is administered entirely on a computer.
+In addition, the IELTS is delivered both on paper and on computer, while the TOEFL is administered entirely on a computer.

 Students may take either of these tests at any one of thousands of testing centres around the globe, and the scores can be sent to any B-school or university you designate, either at the time you take the test or later (for an additional fee) if you find your shortlist of possible schools changes.
 Your scores are valid for up to two years and you can retake the test if necessary after the test has expired or if you need to improve your score for your MBA application.
 You can retake the TOEFL test as many times as you like as long as two tests are not within the same 12-day period.
 With the IELTS, your retakes are only limited by the available testing dates and times.

 Though the content is very similar for the two tests, the scoring is quite different.
 The score range for the IELTS is 1 to 9, and the range for the TOEFL Internet Based Test (iBT) is 0 to 120.
 The fluency in English required by MBA programmes is usually reflected in a score of over 100 on the TOEFL iBT test and over 7 on the IELTS exam.